Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 ### Exercise: Level 2

-1. Create a separate countries.js file and store the countries array in to this file, create a separate file web_techs.js and store the webTechs array in to this file.
+1. Create a separate countries.js file and store the countries array into this file, create a separate web_techs.js file and store the _webTechs_ array into this file.
 Access both file in main.js file
-1. First remove all the punctuations and change the string to array and count the number of words in the array
+1. First remove all the punctuations and change the string to an array and count the number of words in the array

     ```js
     let text =